Friday, 6 October 2017

 This week he suddenly felt insecure about the whole thing.
 He claims that he didn't sign the form out of his own free will and no one at the bank ever explained anything to him.
 Then he even told my Mum that that form would allow me, his daughter, to tap into his bank account and withdraw all his cash!

 Each time Dad acts crazy, I'd withdraw into my own bedroom - tormented and depressed - thereby ruining too many perfectly good weekends.
-Today, I decided that life is too short to wallow in another person's misery.
+Today, I decided that life is too short to wallow in another person's madness.
 Today, nothing would come between and my beloved baking.
 Today, I made a focaccia that is by far the best one that came out of my kitchen yet.

 I keep my focaccia simple.
 Light olive oil, a hint of Italian herbs, a generous scatter of coarse sea salt on the top.
 No elaborate topping that would turn it into a pizza.